-Connect the suction connection of the gauge manifold to the compressor suction service valve port, and immerse the common connection of the gauge manifold in an open container of refrigeration oil.
-Extreme care must be taken to ensure the manifold common connection remains immersed in oil at all times.
-Otherwise air and moisture will be drawn into the compressor.
-Crack the suction service valve and gauge valve to vent a small amount of refrigerant through the common connection and the oil to purge the lines of air.
-Close the gauge manifold valve.

-With the unit running, frontseat the suction service valve and induce a vacuum in the compressor crank case.
-SLOWLY crack the suction gauge manifold valve and oil will flow through the suction service valve into the compressor.
-Add oil as necessary.
+- Connect the suction connection of the gauge manifold to the compressor liquid line process tube and immerse the common connection of the gauge manifold in an open container of refrigeration oil.
+Crack the manifold gauge valve to vent a small amount of refrigerant through the common connection and the oil to purge the lines of air.
+Close the gauge manifold valve. - With the unit running, SLOWLY frontseat the manifold liquid hand valve and induce a vacuum in the compressor crankcase.
+Oil will flow through the liquid line process tube into the compressor.
+Add oil as necessary. - 3.
+Run unit for 20 minutes in cooling mode.
+Check oil level at the compressor sight glass.